etm/markus.rb/README.md

 ## Installation

-* You need a least ruby 1.9.2
+* You need a least ruby 1.9.3
-* gem install markus.rb

 ## Further Reading